Jon Jackson, IM Athletics

 I look forward to helping out however I can and contributing to life at Pfoho.
 We recently moved to Botanic Gardens, across the street from Pfoho, so that I can be as involved as possible in house life.
 If you're thinking about a career in science, medicine or business I'm happy to chat.
 And if you haven't picked up on it yet, I'm also a neophile, so if we have absolutely nothing in common please come talk to me.
 I'd love to learn what you're all about!

-I am a sixth-year graduate student in the History Department here at Harvard, and am excited to serve as the non-resident advisor in history.
+I am excited to continue at Pfoho as non-resident advisor in history.
+I received my Ph.D. in History here at Harvard in 2012.
 I originally graduated from Northwestern University, and worked both as an English teacher in Japan and at a think tank in Seattle before coming to Harvard.
-I am happy to talk about history, to answer any questions you may have about grad school life, or just to chat with you all in the dining hall.
-I absolutely love music, and have been known to make amateurish electronic music on my laptop as a diversion from writing my dissertation.
-And I also love reading as a pastime.
-While I read pretty much anything, I find that I have been focusing a lot on fantasy and science fiction lately.
+I am happy to talk about history, to answer any questions you may have about grad school life, or just to chat with you in the dining hall.
+I absolutely love music, and have been known to make amateurish electronic music on my laptop as a diversion from my historical pursuits.
+I traveled nonstop, at least until recently when my son, Tsumugi, was born.
+And I also love reading as a pastime, particularly science fiction and fantasy.
+And lately I have been a contributing writer at Nerds of a Feather (www.nerds-feather.com), a blog dedicated to all things nerdy.
 Looking forward to seeing you at the house or at events!

 Hi all!
 My name is Elizabeth and I am a second-year law student at HLS.
 I am originally from San Diego and also attended Harvard for undergrad.
 I was in Eliot House and concentrated in Neurobiology with a secondary in Economics.
 Prior to law school, I studied for a Master’s degree at Oxford and traveled around Europe.
 I am excited to be part of Pfoho this year and look forward to meeting many of you.
 I am happy to talk about my experiences with classes, lab research, studying abroad, law school, or anything else!